 The procedure is purely subtractive.
 Whatever enamel comes off, stays off.
 That constraint is also enameloplasty’s greatest strength: there is nothing to debond, nothing to chip, nothing that needs maintenance over time.

-Why it has so many names
+Why does it have so many names?

 Enameloplasty, odontoplasty, enamel reshaping, enamel contouring, tooth contouring, teeth sculpting, tooth filing — seven terms, one procedure.
 Each came from a different setting.